Molecular charmed baryons and pentaquarks from light-meson exchange saturation: Isospin breaking effects and the

 where $A,B = L,H$ are indices denoting the channels, $\phi_A$ the vertex function for channel $A$, $\gamma_{{\rm mol}(A)} = \sqrt{2 \mu_A (M_{{\rm th}(A)} - M_{\rm mol})}$ with $M_{\rm mol}$ the mass of the predicted molecule, $M_{{\rm th}(A)}$ the mass of threshold $A$ and $\mu_A$ the reduced mass of channel $A$.
 The ratio $R_{\rm mol}^{AB}$ is given by

 where the indices $AB$ in the saturated coupling refer to the components of $C^{\rm sat}$ in matrix form for a given molecule ``mol''.
 For simplicity, $C^{\rm sat}_{\rm ref}$ will refer to the coupling of the reference state in the isospin symmetric limit.
-For the $M_I = 0$ $ND$ and $\Xi D$ systems, the $I=0$ and $I=1$ configurations correspond to the vertex functions
+For the $M_I = 0$ $ND$ and $\Xi D$ systems --- i.e. the states with third component of their isospin wave function $| I M_I \rangle$ equal zero, check Eqs. (\ref{eq:isospin-0}) and (\ref{eq:isospin-1}) --- the $I=0$ and $I=1$ configurations correspond to the vertex functions

 Owing to the different masses of the $L$ and $H$ channels, the $I=0$ and $I=1$ configurations will mix.
 In turn, this will entail changes in the predicted masses.
 Naively, the size of this effect is expected to be of the order of the ratio of the binding energy over the mass gap of the $L$ and $H$ channels.
 However, in practice what we find is that if in the isospin symmetric limit the molecular state is predicted below the threshold of the $L$ channel, the impact of isospin breaking in its mass will be rather small.